"Beyond Hearts and Minds"

 "Nopperabou?"
 Sakura repeated, not knowing that youkai would have names.

-"It's a youkai that peels the faces off people."
+"It's a youkai that peels faces off people, and wears them."
 Sasuke took a great gulp of air and made several hand-seals.
 'Katon: Goukakyuu no Jutsu!'
 A sphere of fire exploded from Sasuke's breath, catching hold of the courtesan's face.
 Whether the opponent was a savage beast or a well-dressed lady, Sasuke did not give a moment's mercy.

 With his Sharingan, Sasuke glared at Sakura, enough to confirm his identity.